* Federal Reserve gives statement Wednesday

 The Commerce Department, meanwhile, said U.S. housing starts slipped 0.2 percent in February, marking the third straight monthly decline, while a rebound in building permits offered some hope for the housing market.

-The 10-year U.S. Treasury note was last up 7/32 price to yield 2.672 percent, down slightly in yield from late Monday, when the yield was at 2.70 percent.
+The 10-year U.S. Treasury note was last up 2/32 price to yield 2.69 percent, roughly unchanged from late Monday, when the yield was at 2.70 percent.
 Bond yields move inversely to their prices.

 The 30-year U.S. Treasury bond was last down 1/32 in price to yield 3.63 percent, also roughly unchanged from late Monday.